Vietnamese Tet – Lunar New Year 2026

 Year end party (Tất niên)

 On the New Year’s Day, the first ones who come to visit households – called first-foot – are very important and hence need to be well chosen, as they are believed to hold in their hands the entire luck of the family in New Year (Tan Nien).
 After that, till the third day or even the fourth day of Tet, individuals meet relatives, friends and colleagues, wishing them all kinds of good things like happiness, health and success.
 They give children lucky money covered in pretty little red envelopes also because of that reason, as red represents good lucks.
 Also, they visit pagodas to pray for a good start in the coming year.
-It is high time for Vietnam family tour when all the members of the family go to the pagodas together and pray for a happy year.
+It is high time for Vietnam family tours when all the members of the family go to the pagodas together and pray for a happy year.

 A master giving calligraphy letters on Lunar New Year